MicrosoftLearning/mslearn-postgresql/Instructions/Labs/04-exercise-configure-permissions.md

 ---
-lab:
+uid: learn.wwl.secure-azure-database-for-postgresql.exercise-configure-permissions
-    title: 'Configure permissions in Azure Database for PostgreSQL'
+title: Exercise - Configure permissions in Azure Database for PostgreSQL
-    module: 'Secure Azure Database for PostgreSQL '
+description: Exercise - Configure permissions in Azure Database for PostgreSQL
+durationInMinutes: 25
 ---

+# Configure permissions in Azure Database for PostgreSQL

 In this lab exercises, you'll assign RBAC roles to control access to Azure Database for PostgreSQL resources and PostgreSQL GRANTS to control access to database operations.

+## Before you start

 > [!IMPORTANT]
 > You need your own Azure subscription to complete this exercise.
 If you do not have an Azure subscription, create an [Azure free trial](https://azure.microsoft.com/free).

 To complete these exercises, you need to install a PostgreSQL server that is connected to Microsoft Entra ID - formerly Azure Active Directory

-## Create a Resource Group
+### Create a Resource Group

 > [!NOTE]
 > You can use an existing resource group but creating a separate resource group will make it easier to delete everything after you have finished all the exercises.